-Naomi Waltham-Smith (Associate Professor)
+Naomi Waltham-Smith (Professor)

 My first book, Music and Belonging Between Revolution and Restoration (Oxford University Press, 2017) explores how the instrumental music of Haydn, Mozart, and Beethoven is implicated in a politics of belonging, understood in the double sense of inclusion and possession.
 Putting this music in dialogue with the thought of Derrida, Nancy, Agamben, and Badiou, it examines how aesthetics is always already unravelling in the direction of collective production.